Once underway, coping without crew isn't too hard but manoeuvres can be tricky. Professional skipper Simon Phillips shares his shorthanded experience

 2. Fenders out

-Put your fenders out on both sides while outside the marina if you can, just in case.
+Put your boat fenders out on both sides while outside the marina if you can, just in case.

 Ideally, have at least four lines ready: bow and stern lines on both sides, and midships lines.